sadklouds192/MediaNexus/README.md

 - ADO.NET or Entity Framework Core (Data Access Layer)
 - PostgreSQL, SQL Server, and SQLite (for database experimentation)
 - Serilog (for structured logging).
-- Docker for development database
+- Docker (for development database environments only)

 ---